Cybersquatting: Twitter

-Twitter's name squatting policy forbids the cybersquatting as seen in many domain name disputes, like "username for sale" accounts: "Attempts to sell or extort other forms of payment in exchange for usernames will result in account suspension."
+Twitter's name squatting policy forbids cybersquatting similar to that seen in many domain name disputes, such as "username for sale" accounts: "Attempts to sell or extort other forms of payment in exchange for usernames will result in account suspension."
 Additionally, Twitter has an "Impersonation Policy" that forbids non-parody impersonation.
 An account may be guilty of impersonation if it confuses or misleads others; "accounts with the clear intent to confuse or mislead may be permanently suspended."
 Twitter's standard for defining parody is whether a reasonable person would be aware that the fake profile is a joke.

 Soon after the La Russa suit was filed, Twitter took another step to prevent "identity confusion" caused by squatting by unveiling Twitter verification.
 Usernames stamped with the "verified account" insignia is intended to indicate that the accounts are real and authentic.

-However, after the acquisition of Twitter by Elon Musk the verification system was changed to make it easier for individuals to get verified through the Twitter Blue program, giving accounts to have "Profile Labels" instead - identifying ownership information such as whether the account is an individual, business, or a government.
+However, after the acquisition of Twitter by Elon Musk the verification system was changed to make it easier for individuals to get verified through the Twitter Blue program, giving accounts "Profile Labels" instead – identifying ownership information such as whether the account is an individual, business, or a government.